NextCenturyCorporation/MCS/README.md

 x11vnc -id ${window_id} &
 ```

-Afterwards, you should be able to connect to the VNC server by running `vncviewer` and connecting to `localhost:5900`.
+Afterwards, you should be able to connect to the VNC server from the host by running `vncviewer` and connecting to
+`localhost:5900`.

 #### Run Fully Headless

 As an alternative for batch runs you can also run MCS against X virtual framebuffers.
 In this case you do not get visual
 output, but can run the images on headless servers without X server.
+To do so, please execute the following command
+from inside the container:

 ```shell
 xvfb-run -s "-screen 0 1440x900x24" python3 /scripts/run_human_input.py ${MCS_EXECUTABLE_PATH} --config_file_path ${MCS_CONFIG_FILE_PATH} /input/agents_preference_expected.json